-- 9.1 This Rule shall apply to Band D (Large) and Band E (EU) contracts - 9.2 Tenders received under these Standing Orders shall be opened at one time and only in the presence of: - 9.2.1 the Head of Legal and Support Services or duly appointed representative; - 9.2.2 the Head of Finance or duly appointed representative; and - 9.2.3 the appropriate Head of Service or duly appointed representative. - 9.3 Provided that no Head of Service or any member of his or her staff shall be present if a tender has been submitted in his name. - 9.4 All tenders received shall be recorded and all officers present shall sign the tender book. - 9.5 A register of all tenders accepted shall be kept and maintained by the Head of Legal and Support Services.
-Such register shall for each contract specify the name of the contractor, the works to be executed, the services to be supplied or the goods to be supplied and the contract value.
-The register shall be open to inspection by any member of the Council during normal office hours. - 9.6 Tenderers shall be notified of the acceptance or rejection of their tenders. - 9.7 Face to face feedback on a tenderer's submission shall be offered to those tenderers that are small or medium enterprises (being a business with less than 250 employees).
+- 9.1 This Rule shall apply to Band D (Large) and Band E (EU) contracts - 9.2 Tenders received under these Standing Orders shall be opened at one time and only following the date on which the receipt of tenders closed. - 9.3 Tenderers shall be notified of the acceptance or rejection of their tenders. - 9.4 Face to face feedback on a tenderer's submission shall be offered to those tenderers that are small or medium enterprises (being a business with less than 250 employees).